jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f34a1fd611d003edeafd681
+id: 5f356ed6cf6eab5f15f5cfe6
-title: Part 20
+title: Part 21
 challengeType: 0
 ---

 # --description--

-That brown background makes it hard to read the text.
-Change the `body` element's background color to be `burlywood` so it has some color but you are still be able to read the text.
+The `div` element is used mainly for design layout purposes unlike the other content elements you have used so far.
+Add a `div` element inside the `body` element and then move all the other elements inside the new `div`.

 # --hints--